 The burning sensation, lower belly pain, cloudy, odorous, blood-tinged urine, and, let’s not forget, the frequent and urgent need to empty your bladder, only to barely be able to produce any urine.

-If you’ve had a urinary tract infection (UTI), you know these symptoms all too well and have probably tried just about anything to ease the symptoms and keep the uncomfort from coming back.
+If you’ve had a urinary tract infection (UTI), you know these symptoms all too well and have probably tried just about anything to ease the symptoms and keep the discomfort from coming back.

 Unfortunately, recurrent urinary tract infections are almost just as common as the infection itself.
-And there are many misconceptions about UTIs and what steps you should take to alleviate the pain and keep them from recurring.
+There are many misconceptions about UTIs and what steps you should take to alleviate the pain and keep them from recurring.

 Today we will answer some common UTI FAQs.
 In this article, we’ll examine….